 Artificial preservatives or chemicals:

 These kinds of preservatives are used to delay spoilage in foods but are artificially produced or synthetic in nature.
 You can also find them mentioned as ‘additives’ in food labels.
 Hence, it is very important to read the labels carefully before buying any product.
 For example, jams, different types of spreads, packed juices, ketchup, and baked foods are loaded with artificial preservatives and chemicals.
+These are usually called Class II preservatives.
 (What are some preservatives free healthy spreads for kids?)

 The three main categories of artificial preservatives are antimicrobials, antioxidants, and chelating agents.

 - Antimicrobials: They help to prevent the overgrowth of bacteria and molds.
 And include: 1) Benzoates (found in many beverages).
 2) Sorbates (help to prevent mold, yeast and fungi growth in foods and beverages).
 3)Propionates (mold inhibitors used in baked goods).
 5) Nitrates and nitrites (help to prevent bacterial overgrowth, most notably Clostridium botulinum).

 - Synthetic Antioxidants: They help to prevent discoloration and include sulfites, synthetic vitamin E, C, butylated hydroxyanisole (BHA), and butylated hydroxytoluene (BHT).

 - Chelating agents: They include EDTA and polyphosphates.
 And help to bind metals, usually copper and iron to prevent the metals from oxidizing and speeding up spoilage.

 This comparison between natural and artificial preservatives will help you to understand the difference better and also help you to make wiser choices.